veeto

 Key Takeaways

-• Mandates annual wildfire preparedness workshops between utilities and local fire departments.
+• Mandates annual wildfire preparedness workshops between utilities and local fire departments to improve emergency response.

 Summary